Will you tell her?

-The School of Theology, the Terry School of Church and Family Ministries, the Havard School and the College at Southwestern all provide specialized concentrations to serve and equip women for ministries within the area of Women’s Programs.
+The School of Theology, the Terry School of Church and Family Ministries, the Havard School and Scarborough College all provide specialized concentrations to serve and equip women for ministries within the area of Women’s Programs.

 Titus 2:3-5 is our heartbeat.
 Our fully accredited bachelor’s, master’s and doctoral programs reflect a love for and obedience to God’s Word.